vladak/fusebox/README.md

 ## Software/firmware install

 Firstly, the microcontroller needs to be converted to run CircuitPython.
 To do that, for ESP32 V2, I chose the [command line `esptool`](https://learn.adafruit.com/circuitpython-with-esp32-quick-start/command-line-esptool) on a Linux computer (since macOS appeared to have flaky serial connection for some reason).
-For ESP32-S2 this procedure is simpler.

 Specifically, this command was used:
 ```
 esptool.py --port /dev/ttyACM0 write_flash -z 0x0 \
     ~/Downloads/adafruit-circuitpython-adafruit_feather_esp32_v2-en_US-8.0.2.bin
 ```

-Once CicuitPython is installed, the following could be used:
-- copy `*.py` to the `CIRCUITPY` volume
-- copy all necessary libraries from Adafruit CircuitPython bundle to `CIRCUITPY/lib` directory

 Since switching to ESP32 V2, web based workflow has to be used, which means the process of copying the Python files and Adafruit CircuitPython bundle libraries has to be done by hand,